Resolved velocity profiles of galactic winds at Cosmic Noon: Sample and spectroscopic data

 \item \verb!AGEL!: As part of the ASTRO3D Galaxy Evolution with Lenses (AGEL) project, we have obtained Keck/ESI spectra of bright lensed galaxies discovered from a machine learning search in wide area imaging.
 The search methodology and a subset of targets are described in \cite{colin-des-2019}.
 Spectra were taken with a 1\farcs0 slit providing $R=4700$ resolution (FWHM = 64 \kms) covering a wavelength range of 3900-11000 \AA.
 The observations are described in \citet{VyAGEL}.
 3 targets (AGEL231935+115016, AGEL122651+215218, AGEL183520+460627) from the AGEL sample are used in this paper.

 \item KOA: Data for 2 additional bright lensed galaxies (Clone, 8oclock) were obtained from the Keck Observatory Archive (KOA) and reduced using MAKEE written by Tom Barlow\footnote{\url{https://www2.keck.hawaii.edu/inst/esi/makee.html} } for inclusion in this analysis.
 These observations were taken with the same setting as the AGEL sample, using the 1\farcs0 slit.
 The reduction was performed following the same methods used for the AGEL data \citep{VyAGEL}, with default settings prescribed for ESI.
 A manual extraction region covering the entire galaxy light was taken to be the continuum, with the rest of the slit considered as the sky to generate the error spectra.
-Extracted 1D spectra are binned to a common dispersion of 11.5 \kms\ per pixel. \end{enumerate} Figure~\ref{fig:all-spectra} plots spectra of the full sample between 1500-1950~\AA, with prominent absorption features labelled.
+Extracted 1D spectra are binned to a common dispersion of 11.5 \kms\ per pixel. \end{enumerate} Our sample is comprised of moderately massive, star-forming main-sequence galaxies (Section~\ref{sec:galaxy-trends}), which show no evidence of AGN in the available spectra.
+Those with resolved spectroscopic observations exhibit a wide range of kinematic structure \citep[e.g.,][]{stark2008, tucker2013, Wuyts-rcs, boordoloi_rcsga, nicha2016, chisholm2018, BethanJames2018, Shaban_2022} with HorseShoe, Clone and CosmicEye being rotationally supported whereas CSWA2, CSWA19, CSWA38, CSWA128, and RCSGA0327 appear to be mergers/interacting systems.
+Figure~\ref{fig:all-spectra} plots spectra of the full sample between 1500-1950~\AA, with prominent absorption features labelled.